naffnuff/CppGuidelines/CppGuidelines.md

 Use the `std` library whenever possible.
 * *Reason:* It's the result of a peer-reviewed process involving some of the sharpest minds in academic computer science.
 And it is specifically designed to be useful for pretty much any code you will write.

-Avoid functions from the C library, especially the ones that forces us to manual resource management.
+Avoid functions from the C library, especially the ones that force us into manual resource management.
-* *Reason:* They make the whole code base more error-prone and less robust.
+* *Reason:* They make the code base more error-prone and less robust.
 Pretty much anything they do, `std` does better and safer.
-Regard it as an early prototype of what we have today.

 Clean up old code according to these guidelines as far as reasonably safe and manageable.
 * *Reason:* It's an investment that will save us time and misery in the long run.